Alcohol and Aging Process

 Alcohol And Aging Can Make Vital Organs Weaker

-Chronic alcohol use can also cause problems with reaction time and balance, which increases the chances of accidents.
+Chronic alcohol use can also cause problems with reaction time and balance, increasing accidents’ chances.
 Moreover, alcohol can worsen health problems such as osteoporosis, diabetes, stroke, and liver disease.
 Chronic drinking can also increase the odds of depression, dementia, suicide, and impaired sexual functioning, However, the differences between safe, moderate, and heavy drinking are different for everyone.

 Alcohol And Aging Can Affect Your Heart

-Red wine has antioxidants called polyphenols that may help your cholesterol level and protect your blood vessels.
-If you drink it in moderation (about one glass a day), some studies show that it might be good for your heart.
+Red wine has polyphenols and antioxidants that may help your cholesterol level and protect your blood vessels.
+If you drink it in moderation (about one glass a day), some studies show it might be good for your heart.
 But too much can lead to an abnormal heartbeat and high blood pressure.
 So if you don’t drink, this isn’t a good reason to start.

 The heart is highly vulnerable to the adverse effects of alcohol consumption.
 Over time, heavy drinking can weaken the heart, impacting how oxygen and nutrients are delivered to other vital organs in your body.
 In addition, excessive alcohol consumption can increase triglyceride levels – a type of fat in your blood.
 High triglycerides contribute to the risk of developing dangerous health conditions such as heart disease and diabetes.